MSc/Postgraduate Diploma/Postgraduate Certificate

 Whether you wish to become a chartered professional, enhance your coaching practice or work in the allied health professions, this MSc will provide you with an in-depth understanding of the application of psychology in sport and exercise contexts.

 You'll study a range of core modules:

-The in-depth research project required to achieve the MSc award.
-Full-time students complete the research project supervised by specialist subject tutors at UWE, while part-time students complete the research project over two terms in the second year of study.
+- Dissertation - To achieve the MSc award you will complete an in-depth research project.
+Full-time students will be supervised by specialist subject tutors, while part-time students will complete their project over two terms in the second year of study.

 This structure is for the full-time course delivery only.
 For part-time delivery, the same modules will be studied.
 However, the structure will differ.

 The University continually enhances our offer by responding to feedback from our students and other stakeholders, ensuring the curriculum is kept up to date and our graduates are equipped with the knowledge and skills they need for the real world.
 This may result in changes to the course.
 If changes to your course are approved we will inform you.

 You'll develop your skills and knowledge through block teaching days, and we provide an excellent virtual learning environment to support you throughout.
 This innovative teaching and learning approach suits full-time and part-time study and means you can study in the most flexible and convenient way, around your professional and personal commitments.

 For more details see our full glossary of learning and teaching terms.